algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 How does this SportShield work?

 When the cable is wrapped and the box is in a locked state, the device is looking for any physical disturbances.
 If any movement or vibration of the box is detected as a possible theft, it turns on a strong alarm, more or less loud according to the level of disturbance (intensity and duration of the movement).
 At the same time, it sends a warning notification to the owner by a dedicated smartphone application, using the internet network.
-To stop the alarm or unlock the shield, the owner uses the application and it processes via Bluetooth or NFC[^7].
+To stop the alarm or unlock the equipment, the owner can use the application and unlock his device via Bluetooth or NFC[^7].
 Also, during the locked period, the device will send regularly the GPS position and battery level by the 2G network[^12], to a remote server communicating with the app.
-The aim is to make the SportShield as rustic and resilient as possible, minimizing direct user interactions with the hardware and keeping them remote, via the Bluetooth app.
+The aim is to make the SportShield as resilient as possible, minimising user interactions directly with the hardware to keep them remote, via the app and Bluetooth connectivity.

 ## Hardware

 This project is not about the entire conception of the device from scratch.
-To be able to develop the firmware[^3] of the device we needed only the electronic and informatics parts of the project being developed.
-Thus, we received :
+To be able to enhance its firmware, we needed only the hardware components.
+Thus, we received:

 - The electronic card (which gathers and links by soldered circuits all the micro-electronic) of the embedded system[^13], which includes :
   - **A programmable board[^9]**: a "Seeed Xiao BLE nRF52840 Sense" (more details below)